flowbish/gray/README.md

 # ＧＲＡＹ
-## :rainbow: the prideful ray tracer :horse
+## :rainbow: the prideful ray tracer :horse:

 ＧＲＡＹ is the product of our time at MTU's Winter Wonderhack hackathon.
 It is a 2D raytracing engine, capable of simulating refraction through glass-like representations objects from images.